EleutherAI/openwebtext2/README.md

 If you want to filter the urls before scraping we have left an example filter in **filter.py**.
 This is mainly to speed up the process by avoiding timeouts or files that obviously won't contain text.

-NOTE: The program saves a checkpoint file in the same directory as the url.txt file to allow you to resume later if the job dies or needs to be killed.
-DON"T change the batch size if resuming an existing run.
+NOTE: The program saves a checkpoint file in the same directory as the url.txt file to allow you to resume later if the job dies or needs to be killed. **DON'T** change the batch size if resuming an existing run.

 The following example will scrape all URLs found in *output/RS_2011-01.urls.txt*, using lm_dataformat to save the text and metadata into files within *scrapes/rs_2011-01*.